Japanese Miso Cabbage Salad

 - 1/2 cup red onion, very thinly sliced

-- 10 ounces extra-firm tofu, diced, at room temperature
+- 8 to 10 ounces extra-firm or baked tofu, diced

 Spray a large skillet with nonstick cooking spray and place over medium heat.
 Add shallots and a dash of salt; cook, stirring every few minutes, for 12 to 15 minutes, until shallots have caramelized.
 Transfer shallots to a plate and let cool.